-[See also Credit by Examination for Advancement/Acceleration on page 38, Course Credit on page 38, and Homeless Students on page 60 for more information.]
+[See also Credit by Examination for Advancement/Acceleration on page 39, Course Credit on page 39, and Homeless Students on page 62 for more information.]

-Students Who Have Learning Difficulties or Who Need Special Education Services
+Students Who Have Learning Difficulties or Who Need Special Education or Section 504 Services

-If a student is experiencing learning difficulties, his or her parent may contact the person listed below to learn about the district's overall general education referral or screening system for support services.
-This system links students to a variety of support options, including making a referral for a special education evaluation.
-For those students who are having difficulty in the regular classroom, schools must consider tutorial, compensatory, and other academic or behavior support services that are available to all students, including a process based on Response to Intervention (RtI).
+For those students who are having difficulty in the regular classroom, all school districts must consider tutorial, compensatory, and other academic or behavior support services that are available to all students, including a process based on Response to Intervention (RtI).
 The implementation of RtI has the potential to have a positive impact on the ability of districts to meet the needs of all struggling students.